Ads

 8. A call-to-action

 Actually… I’m lying now.
 A call to action has nothing to do with a successful blog post.
-But now that I’ve contributed two quality posts to Tad’s blog, you should definitely subscribe to my blog.
-Don’t disappoint me again people…
+Yet now that I’ve contributed two quality posts to Tad’s blog, you should definitely subscribe to his blog now!

 Author Bio